-During the past three years in Oregon, we have reduced statewide damages to underground utilities by 22% -- from nearly 1,200 reported incidents of damage annually down to almost 900.
+During the past five years in Oregon, we have reduced statewide damages to underground utilities by 30% -- from more than 2,000 reported incidents of damage annually down to 1,405.
 The "we" in that previous sentence includes contractors and professional excavators, locators, utilities, our call center contractor, local and state government, homeowners and more.
 All have a role and a vested interest in reducing damages to underground utilities - and it takes a team effort.

 We continue to track damage data provided in the national Damage Information Reporting Tool, through Oregon Public Utility Commission's complaint investigation and enforcement efforts, and through our utilities and regional utility coordinating councils.
-Damage data helps us determine the parts of our state with a higher damage ratio than others, and can identify root causes so we can sharpen our focus and move the needle on damage prevention and public safety.
+Damage data helps us determine the parts of our state with a higher damage ratio than others, and can identify root causes so we can sharpen our focus and continue to move the needle on damage prevention and public safety.